m-gb/twitter-mentions/README.md

 Without arguments, the application will ask for a username and use the `use_oauth` method.

 If a username is provided, `twitter` can be specified as a secondary argument to use the `use_twitter` method.

-Note:
-The application requires two files to be present in its directory, called `access_token` and `consumer_key`, which can be generated at https://apps.twitter.com/.